alphagov/govuk-developer-docs/source/manual/alerts/rabbitmq-no-consumers-consuming.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-last_reviewed_on: 2018-11-14
+last_reviewed_on: 2019-05-29
 review_in: 6 months
 ---

 [Read more about how we use RabbitMQ][rabbitmq]

-For some named RabitMQ queues, we run a check that messages are being consumed.
+For some named RabbitMQ queues, we run a check that messages are being consumed.
 This is currently only the case for the `email_alert_service` and `email_unpublishing` queues.
 The queue name should indicate the app responsible for consuming the queue.